lukesimmo42/kung-fu-chess/README.md

 M1.9 | Click any square other than selected square when enemy piece selected. | Square selected | Success M1.10 | Resize the browser to be really wide and then really tall. | The webpage scales to fill the available space and board squares can still be selected. | Success

-In future I plan to learn to write unit tests for my projects, although this project was simple enough not to need them.
+In future I plan to learn to write unit tests for my projects, although this project was simple enough to get away with not using them.

 ### Phase 5: Deployment